kootoomo/blog-gatsby/README.md

 # blog-gatsby
-Blog with Gatsby via tutorial by ZhangMYihua
+blog with gatsby by tutorial Yihua Zhang